How we consult with industry

 To best guide discussions around trade and market access investments, Hort Innovation convenes meetings with specialist trade panels, of which there are three:

 - Trade Assessments Panel (TAP)

-- Industry Trade Advisory Panel (iTAP)
+- Industry Trade Advisory Panel (ITAP)

-- Nut industry Trade Advisory Panel (niTAP).
+- Nut Trade Advisory Panel (NTAP).

 The terms of reference and panel members for each panel can be found on the Trade and market access page.

 These panels are tasked with providing advice to Hort Innovation on a range of trade-related matters, export requirements and new market opportunities.
 Issues specific to market access are relayed to the Department of Agriculture and Water Resources for consideration.